 Nationally, Building Ministers in conjunction with the Australian Building Codes Board (ABCB) are working to deliver a comprehensive package of improvements to tackle the challenges associated with product compliance.

-Through the national Building Ministers’ Forum (BMF), Building Ministers including the Western Australian Minister for Commerce and Industrial Relations Bill Johnston MLA are working cooperatively to address safety issues associated with non-conforming and non-complying building products.
+Through the national Building Ministers’ Forum (BMF), Building Ministers including the Western Australian Attorney General; Minister for Commerce John Quigley MLA LLB, JP are working cooperatively to address safety issues associated with non-conforming and non-complying building products.

 A Senior Officers’ Group consisting of representatives from all jurisdictions has been established to report on ways to minimise the risk to consumers, businesses and the community.